tyler-utah/AlloyForwardProgress/artifact/README.md

 We have scripts to automatically process the litmus tests obtained with Alloy.

-These scripts take files produced by Alloy as an input, generate LNT and SVL files, call CADP tools on them, and process the results.
+These scripts start from files produced by Alloy as an input, generate LNT and SVL files, call CADP tools on them, and process the results.
 The top-level script is `cadp/scripts/process.sh`.
 On a machine with CADP installed, we can reproduce our experiments with these commands:

 ```sh
 cd cadp/